 - a.
-The registration fee on an eligible vehicle previously registered with any other tribe or with any state or territory will be calculated as if the vehicle had been registered with the Cherokee Nation for the same number of years it had been so previously registered. - b.
-Exceptions - i.
-The annual registration fee for tribal citizens who present documentation that they are entitled to the veteran status shall be as follows: - (a) Any active or former member of a branch of the United States military, not including veterans of foreign wars or disabled veterans, Special Fee:
+The registration fee on an eligible vehicle previously registered with any other tribe or with any state or territory will be calculated as if the vehicle had been registered with Cherokee Nation for the same number of years it had been so previously registered. - b.
+Exceptions. - i.
+The annual registration fee for tribal citizens who present documentation that they are entitled to veteran status shall be as follows: - (I) Any active or former member of a branch of the United States military, not including veterans of foreign wars or disabled veterans, Special Fee: \$65.00 for registration years 1-4; \$45.00 for registration years 5-12; and for registration years 13 and over, the same fees as provided above in this subdivision 1 for other eligible vehicles;